 Poison Ivy, Poison Oak, Poison Sumac Prevention (cont.)

-How to identify poison ivy, poison oak, and poison sumac
+What can you do to avoid poison ivy, poison oak, and poison sumac?

 Learn what poison ivy looks like and avoid it.
 While "leaves of three, beware of me, is the old saying, "leaflets of three, beware of me" is even better because each leaf has three smaller leaflets.

 Wash garden tools regularly, especially if there is the slightest chance that they've come into contact with poison ivy.
 If you know you will be working around poison ivy, wear long pants, long sleeves, boots, and gloves.

 Hikers, emergency workers, and others who have a difficult time avoiding poison ivy may benefit from a product called Ivy Block, made by EnviroDerm Pharmaceuticals Inc..
 It's the only FDA-approved product for preventing rashes from poison ivy, oak, or sumac.
 The OTC lotion contains bentoquatam, a substance that forms a clay-like coating on the skin.

 If you come into contact with poison ivy, oak, or sumac, wash the skin in cool water as soon as possible to prevent the spread of urishiol.
 If you get a rash, oatmeal baths and calamine lotion can dry up blisters and bring relief from itching.
 You can also talk to a health care professional about medicines that may help.